Chart Color Schemes

 Frenchs Forest - Oxford Falls is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Frenchs Forest - Oxford Falls' dwellings, as per the latest Census, were 94.1% houses and 5.9% other dwellings (semi-detached, apartments, 'other').
-Sydney metro had 57.6% houses and 42.4% other dwellings.
-Home ownership in Frenchs Forest - Oxford Falls was 39.1%, with mortgaged dwellings at 47.0% and rented at 13.9%.
-The median monthly mortgage repayment was $3,400, higher than Sydney metro's $3,000.
-Median weekly rent was $828, compared to Sydney metro's $592.
-Nationally, Frenchs Forest - Oxford Falls' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Frenchs Forest - Oxford Falls dwelling structures, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings (including semi-detached, apartments, 'other' types).
+This contrasts with Sydney metro's figures of 57.6% houses and 42.4% other dwellings.
+Home ownership in Frenchs Forest - Oxford Falls stood at 39.1%, with mortgaged dwellings at 47.0% and rented ones at 13.9%.
+The median monthly mortgage repayment was $3,400, exceeding Sydney metro's average of $3,000.
+Median weekly rent in the area was recorded at $828, compared to Sydney metro's $592.
+Nationally, Frenchs Forest - Oxford Falls' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing